Freelunch-AI/docs/brunos_notes.md

 23. __Experimentation-friendly:__ support for notebook-based hardware-flexible experimentation environments (feature and model) for data scientists (e.g., GUI for: pipelining, formatting, diffs, exporting, etc).
 Data scientist can provide hardware requirements on-the-fly (e.g., machine with GPU or large memory) and a experemtation environment adapts acoordingly, while maintaining state.

-24. __Artifact Experiment Tracked:__ (all experiments (different artifacts with resulting metrics) are versioned and available in a beatifull UI in Freelunch Hub.
+24. __Artifact Experiment Tracked:__ (all experiments (different artifacts with resulting metrics) are versioned and available in a beatifull UI in Pizza Hub.
 Note: repo contains pointer to experimentation environment image in image registry.
 Built-in support for PoCs (with Wizard-of-Oz support), these are experiments that are not meant to go to production, they are just meant to justify production efforts in certain direction (E.g., estimation of metrics improvement from PoC to stable production).)

 25. __RLOps-supported:__ RL-specific stuff: (1) Simulated Environment Evaluation: latency, property verification, deployment and analysis of human episodes (for the simulated environment) to real-world deployment to see compatibility.
 (2) Model building: support for building RL controllers for multiple (standard and custom) environments, offline RL, Imitation Learning, Model-based RL, Causal RL; (3) Model Evaluation: total reward, security guarantees; (4) Monitoring: real-time GUI-based RL monitoring + Standard MLOps stuff.